Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## Useful links

+* [Cutlass demo on Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=1354628015) This is a demo of the AI, showing off concepts like missile evasion and vector thrust.
 * [From the Depths on Steam](http://store.steampowered.com/app/268650/From_the_Depths/)
 * [Forum thread for this AI where you can go for help.](http://www.fromthedepthsgame.com/forum/showthread.php?tid=9108) Note: if your issue is "my plane doesn't fly", make sure it DOES fly with the normal aerial AI -- this AI can't overcome bad design, though it can help in some cases.
 Exception: vector thrust.
 Normal AI can't do that (without a lot of ACBs anyway).
 This code is not magic and can't make a plane fly that couldn't otherwise.